Unleash/unleash/website/docs/advanced/strategy-constraints.md

 :::info Availability
 Strategy constraints are available to Unleash Pro and Enterprise users.

 Unleash 4.9 introduced a more comprehensive set of constraint operators.
 These require that both Unleash *and* your client SDK of choice support them.
 See the [SDK compatibility table](../sdks/index.md#server-side-compatibility-table) for more information.
+Prior to Unleash 4.9, the only available operators were `IN` and `NOT_IN`.
 :::

 :::tip